Achsuthan/ToasteriOS/README.md

 ## Setup Instructions
 # [Cocoapods](https://cocoapods.org)

-To integrate Toast-Swift into your Xcode project using CocoaPods, specify it in your ``` Podfile  ```:
+To integrate ToasteriOS into your Xcode project using CocoaPods, specify it in your ``` Podfile  ```:
 ``` sh
 pod 'ToasteriOS'
 ```